Danny467/https-github.com-javiersantos-AppUpdater.wiki./UpdateFrom.GOOGLE_PLAY.md

        .start();
 ```

-## Requirements
-No additional methods needed in order to works.

 ## Notes
 * Your app MUST BE published on Google Play with one production release at least.
 * Apps with updates that varies by devices are not supported.